dymmond/esmerald/docs/dependencies.md

 Dependencies are a piece of great functionality now common in a lot of the frameworks out there and allows the concept of dependency injection to take place.

-Esmerald uses the `Inject` object to manage those depedencies in every [application level](./exception-handlers.md)
+Esmerald uses the `Inject` object to manage those dependencies in every [application level](./exception-handlers.md)

 ## Dependencies and the application levels